Bagoum/danmokou-simp/Danmokou.SiMP.LICENSE.md

-All source code in the SiMP submodule is distributed under the GNU GPL v3.
+All source code in the SiMP submodule is distributed under the GNU GPL v3, provided at the end of this file.
 Source code is present in the folders Plugins, Scripts, and Dialogue/Scripts.

+If you are making use of this project, please reproduce this license file or link to it ([Github link](https://github.com/Bagoum/danmokou-simp/blob/master/Danmokou.SiMP.LICENSE.md)).